It is important to remember that embers blowing from a backyard fire pose the same threat to your home as if they are from a wildfire.

 Website Accessibility Statement

-Umatilla County Fire District #1 (the "District") is committed to ensuring that its services are accessible to all
+Umatilla County Fire District #1 is fully committed to providing accessible facilities, elements and

 If you need any special assistance or accommodations: